Decay and recurrence of non-Gaussian correlations in a quantum many-body system

 As discussed in \rcite{Schweigler17}, we can prepare states with distinctly non-Gaussian fluctuations of the relative phase $\varphi(z)$ between the superfluids through slow evaporative cooling (aiming to create a thermal equilibrium state) in the double-well potential with tunneling.
 We found that the phase correlations of such states can be well described by the thermal fluctuations of the sine-Gordon model

 in the classical field approximation.
-In addition to the relative phase fluctuations $ \varphi (z) $, the Hamiltonian also contains the conjugate field, the relative density fluctuations $\delta \rho (z)$.
+In addition to the relative phase fluctuations $ \varphi (z) $, the Hamiltonian also contains the conjugate field, the relative density fluctuations $\delta \rho (z)$, which are not accessible in the experiment via direct measurement.
 In \cref{eq:H_SG}, $m$ represents the mass of the \textsuperscript{87}Rb atoms, $\n(z)$ the 1D mean density profile, $\g(z)$ the 1D interaction strength, and $J$ the single particle tunneling rate.
 Note that \cref{eq:H_SG} is an effective model, representing a low energy approximation of the interacting microscopic Hamiltonian~\cite{Gritsev2007}.

-The degree of non-Gaussianity of the state prepared by evaporative cooling depends on the phase-locking (higher for larger tunneling) between the superfluids.
+The degree of non-Gaussianity of the state prepared by evaporative cooling depends on the phase-locking (higher for larger tunneling rate) between the superfluids.
 We quantify the phase-locking strength by the coherence factor $\cohfact$.
 For very weak ($\cohfact \approx 0$) and very strong phase-locking ($\cohfact \approx 1$) the fluctuations follow a Gaussian distribution, while for intermediate phase-locking we observe non-Gaussian states.
 In our experimental protocol we start from such a non-Gaussian state and subsequently switch off the tunneling by ramping up the double-well barrier in approximately 2\,ms. Afterwards, the two superfluids evolve independently in the double-well without tunneling.
 This corresponds to free evolution of the collective degrees of freedom $ \varphi (z) $ and $\delta \rho (z)$ according to \cref{eq:H_SG} with $J = 0$ (see discussion of the theoretical model below).
 During the evolution, the relative phase is measured.
 Since the measurement procedure is destructive, only one spatially resolved phase profile at a certain evolution time is recorded per experimental realization.

 From the extracted relative phase profiles $\varphi(z)$, we calculate correlation functions using the same procedure as was used in \rcite{Schweigler17}.
 Note that only phase differences between two spatial points are defined unambiguously.
-Therefore, we reference the phase to the center of the superfluid and calculate correlation functions of $\tilde{\varphi}(z) = \varphi (z) - \varphi (0)$.
+Therefore, we reference the relative phase to the center of the superfluids and calculate correlation functions of $\tilde{\varphi}(z) = \varphi (z) - \varphi (0)$.
 The $N$-th order equal-time phase correlation function is defined as